AviatrixSystems/Docs/HowTos/tgw_plan.rst

 |transit_dmz|

+When complete, you are done!

-When complete, the next two steps, Step 5 and Step 6 in this workflow (the next two steps) should have already been executed for the Main gateway, i.e., you can skip the next two steps.
+(The next two steps, Step 5 and Step 6 in this workflow (the next two steps) should have already been executed for the Main gateway, i.e., you can skip the next two steps.)

 5. Prepare Aviatrix Transit GW for TGW Attachment